statmike/SAS-Mini-Projects/Disproportionality Measures/simulating cases/readme.md

 #### Expected Run Time (and suggestions to make it faster)
 The examples all include 10,000 cases.
 This run of the code took about 1 hour 45 minutes on workstation without competing jobs.
 There are several steps that could be taken to make the code run more efficiently.
+* Parallelization of the simulated cases with `RSUBMIT` statements (SAS/CONNECT Software)
+  * Create batches of simulated cases with separate calls to the macros
+  * Combine the separate batches and finish processing
 * Parallelization with `RSUBMIT` statements (SAS/CONNECT Software)

   1. Run the First macro call that creates the dataset `core`